Data lake vs data warehouse

 Processed data is used in charts, spreadsheets, tables, and more, so that most, if not all, of the employees at a company can read it.
 Processed data, like that stored in data warehouses, only requires that the user be familiar with the topic represented.

 Accessibility: flexible vs. secure

 Accessibility and ease of use refers to the use of data repository as a whole, not the data within them.
-Data lakes have no structure and are therefore easy to access and easy to change.
+Data lake architecture has no structure and is therefore easy to access and easy to change.
 Plus, any changes that are made to the data can be done quickly since data lakes have very few limitations.

 Data warehouses are, by design, more structured.
-One major benefit of data warehouses is that the processing and structure of data makes the data itself easier to decipher, the limitations of structure make data warehouses difficult and costly to manipulate.
+One major benefit of data warehouse architecture is that the processing and structure of data makes the data itself easier to decipher, the limitations of structure make data warehouses difficult and costly to manipulate.

 Organizations often need both.
 Data lakes were born out of the need to harness big data and benefit from the raw, granular structured and unstructured data for machine learning, but there is still a need to create data warehouses for analytics use by business users.

 Data warehouses have been used for many years in the healthcare industry, but it has never been hugely successful.
 Because of the unstructured nature of much of the data in healthcare (physicians notes, clinical data, etc.) and the need for real-time insights, data warehouses are generally not an ideal model.